netobserv/network-observability-operator/docs/FlowCollector.md

-`ovnKubernetes` defines the settings of the OVN-Kubernetes CNI, when available.
+`ovnKubernetes` defines the settings of the OVN-Kubernetes network plugin, when available.
 This configuration is used when using OVN's IPFIX exports, without OpenShift.
 When using OpenShift, refer to the `clusterNetworkOperator` property instead.

 <table>
     <thead>